lpenenburgh/portfolio/README.md

-# responsive-portfolio
+# Responsive-portfolio
 Homework #2

-## goals
+## Goals
-My goal for this assigment was to create a functional portfolio application that is consistant and is mobile responsive, using Bootstrap components.
+My goal for this assigment was to create a functional portfolio application that is consistent and is mobile responsive, using Bootstrap components.

-### methods for achieving goals
+### Methods for achieving goals

 * How I made my portfolio application functional:
     * I created a functional, deployed link for my application by creating a repository on GitHub in which I pushed my code to.
 Using GitHub Pages, I was able to publish my repository- giving the application it's own web address: "https://lpenenburgh.github.io/responsive-portfolio/"